Konga (film)

-Konga is a 1961 technicolour science fiction horror film directed by John Lemont and starring Michael Gough, Margo Johns and Austin Trevor.
-It was shot at Merton Park Studios and in Croydon for Anglo Amalgamated, then distributed in the United States by American International Pictures (AIP) as a double feature with Master of the World.
-Anglo Amalgamated and AIP each provided half the funding for the US$500,000 film, with each studio receiving distribution rights in their respective hemispheres.
+Konga is a 1961 Eastmancolor monster film directed by John Lemont and starring Michael Gough, Margo Johns and Austin Trevor.
+It was written by Herman Cohen and Aben Kandel.

-Konga was the basis for a comic book series published by Charlton Comics and initially drawn by Steve Ditko (prior to Ditko's co-creation of Spider-Man) in the 1960s.
+It was the basis for a comic book series published by Charlton Comics and initially drawn by Steve Ditko (prior to Ditko's co-creation of Spider-Man) in the 1960s.

-The film epitomises the B-movie in terms of illogical plot and shortcut special effects, such as a man in a gorilla suit replacing special effects.
-Shots of screaming people looking upwards invoke the idea that they are looking up to Konga and it is not explained how the serum changes species as well as size (chimp to gorilla).

 Plot

 British botanist Dr. Charles Decker comes back from Africa after a year, presumed dead.
 During that year, he came across a way of growing plants and animals to an enormous size.
 He brings back a baby chimpanzee, named Konga, to test out his theory.
 Decker goes insane after he discovers a serum that turns his chimpanzee subject into a ferocious gorilla-sized ape.
-To further his hideous experiments, he mesmerizes the ape and sends it to London to kill all of his enemies who have more credit in the scientific community than he already has.
-Among his targets are Dean Foster, Professor Tagore, and Bob Kenton, the lover of Sandra Banks, the woman that the doctor wants for himself.
+To further his hideous experiments, he mesmerizes Konga and sends it to London to kill all of his enemies who have more credit in the scientific community than he already has.
+Among his targets are Dean Foster and Professor Tagore.

 During a field trip to the woods with a group of his students he makes an inappropriate advance to Sandra.
 He is later confronted by her boyfriend Bob and, although seeming to concede to Bob, sends Konga to strangle him.

-Decker's assistant and lover Margaret sees him ask Sandra to become both his new assistant and his lover, then sexually assault Sandra when she refuses.
-Margaret attempts to get even by hypnotizing Konga into obeying her, then giving him an enormous amount of the strange serum, which turns him into an enormous monster, at which point she becomes his first victim.
+Decker's assistant and lover Margaret sees him ask Sandra to become both his new assistant and his lover, then sexually assaults Sandra when she refuses.
+Margaret attempts to get even by hypnotizing Konga into obeying her, then giving him an enormous amount of the strange serum, which turns him into an enormous monster, at which point she becomes Konga's first victim.
 He keeps growing, and bursts through the roof of the house.

-Seeing Decker still attacking Sandra in the greenhouse, the super-sized ape grabs Decker in one of his enormous hands, while Sandra's arm is seized by one of Decker's carnivorous plants (her ultimate fate is not shown).
-His rampage comes to a stop when he is shot down by heavily armed soldiers, after he throws Decker to his death.
+Seeing Decker still attacking Sandra in the greenhouse, the super-sized Konga grabs Decker in one of his enormous hands, while Sandra's arm is seized by one of Decker's carnivorous plants (her ultimate fate is not shown).
+His rampage comes to a stop when he is attacked by heavily armed soldiers.
+After he throws Decker to his death, Konga falls.
 Upon his demise, Konga changes back to a baby chimpanzee.